Clicky

 It would be up to the dealership to do loaners, and very few dealers do it.

-Not every modification you make to your jet ski will void the warranty.
+Not every modification you make to your watercraft will void the warranty.

-But there is a lot of mods that will void the warranty.
+But there are a lot of mods that will void the warranty.

 When in doubt, contact your local dealer that will handle the warranty repairs to see if the mod you want to do will void your warranty.